rafaelcaricio/qoaudio/README.md

-# QOA - Pure Rust
+# QOA - The Quite Ok Audio Format

 This is a pure Rust (zero dependency) implementation of the [QOA](https://qoaformat.org) audio format.